Mexico Digital Nomad Visa: How to Apply in 2025

 Step 4: Interview + Temporary Visa

-At your appointment, you’ll submit your documents and answer a few questions about your remote work.
+At your appointment, you’ll submit your documents and answer a few questions about your remote work, so bring the necessary documents to prove you meet the minimum income requirement.
 If approved, you’ll receive a visa sticker in your passport, valid for entry into Mexico.

 Step 5: Finalize Your Residency in Mexico